 Weekly Maintenance Plan

-Duraflex has some regular maintenance recommendations.
-They can be found here: https://duraflexinternational.com/maintenance/.
+Duraflex offers regular maintenance recommendations on their boards.
+They can be found here: https://duraflexinternational.com/resources/maintenance/.

-Here a written plan that we recommend to our customers:
+Here a written plan that we have recommended to previous diving board maintenance customers:

 - ½ in. box wrench and speed socket wrench